Where you can camp in the back country

 - Cascade Kauri

-Camping is only permitted at the Waitawa Bay Campground and is for users of Te Ara Moana pathway only.
+Camping is only permitted at the Waitawa Bay Campground and is only for people using Te Ara Moana pathway.

 No other camping is permitted on the park currently.

-The Whatipū area, a scientific reserve owned by the Department of Conservation, is a spectacular area of coastal dunes and wetlands.
+TWhatipū is a scientific reserve owned by the Department of Conservation.
+It is a spectacular area of coastal dunes and wetlands.